Where to Stay in Zurich First Time: Best Areas

 The Romanesque-style Grossmünster cathedral and Predigerkirche Church are also well-known cathedrals worth visiting.
 Have look at the double towers of the Grossmünster which was built at the site of the graves of the city saints Felix and Regula.

 The Rathaus (Town Hall) quarter continues the historic theme of the area.
 Located on the other side of the Limmat river, it is the site of the historic building itself.
-Containing the Limmatquai, this is the perfect spot to enjoy a relaxing drink or spot of lunch while taking in all the stunning, historical views.

 Other popular points of interest in Altstadt including the Musée Visionnaire, Kulturhaus Helferei, Cabaret Voltaire Art Center, the main city library (the Zentralbibliothek Zürich), the Zunftstadt History Museum, the Helmhaus Art Museum.